smjoao/nim-ml/README.md

 Created by João Pedro T. L. Seda - UFRJ Computer Science student (2018)

 ## 21 Nim
-If you don't know, 21 Nim is a very simple subtraction game.
+21 Nim is a very simple subtraction game.
 The game starts with a line of 21 pieces, then two players take turns removing up to three pieces from that line.
 The player who takes the last piece loses the game.

 If you want to learn more about Nim variations and subtraction games, you can access [Nim's wikipedia page](https://en.wikipedia.org/wiki/Nim)